semgrep/semgrep-docs/docs/semgrep-app/findings.md

 To filter through all findings:

-1. Click on the filter criteria’s drop-down box.
+1. Click the filter criteria’s drop-down box.
 2. Enable displayed checkbox or write in a field value by which the findings are filtered.
 3. The page then refreshes to reflect the additional criteria.
 4. Additional values may be selected to further refine your filter.